vegaprotocol/vega.xyz/content/about/_index.md

 +++
-title = "Impressum"
+title = "About us"
-description = "Our details"
+description = "Learn more about Vega, who are building a decentralised deriviates trading infrastructure."
 +++

 # What is Vega?